Sidney Myer Music Bowl: Design and construction

 The bowl's canopy consists of a thin membrane made out of half an inch of weather-proofed plywood sheeted on both sides with aluminium attached to a cobwebbed frame of steel cables and supported by 21.3 metre masts pivoted to the earth.
 The total area of the canopy is 4055 sqm.
 The main cable at the edge of the canopy comprises 7 ropes, each about 9 cm in diameter and 173 metres long, anchored deep into the ground in concrete blocks.
 Longitudinal cables hold up the roof and transverse cables hold it down.

 Project design was by Yuncken Freeman and Griffiths and Simpson during 1956.
 The project architect was Barry Patten.
-Construction commenced in 1958 with an innovative system of cables laced together and covered with aluminium faced plywood sandwich panels.
+Construction by John Holland commenced in 1958 with an innovative system of cables laced together and covered with aluminium faced plywood sandwich panels.
 To ensure the structure would be watertight yet aerodynamically stable and flexible, new construction techniques were developed.
 Ground anchors were required to be corrosion resistant.
 The shell also needed to be acoustically correct.
-Construction entailed input from a number of engineering and scientific organisations including the Aeronautical Research Laboratories and Commonwealth Scientific and Industrial Research Organisation (CSIRO) Forest Products Division.
+Construction entailed input from a number of engineering and scientific organisations including the Aeronautical Research Laboratories and CSIRO Forest Products Division.

+Structural design

 Unlike the Hollywood Bowl's concrete shell structure in Los Angeles which inspired it, the Sidney Myer Music Bowl combined a tensile structural system with a free-form roof.
 The structural design predates by nearly 10 years noted German architect and engineer Frei Otto and his experiments in using lightweight tensile and membrane structures.
-Otto's design of Munich's Olympic Park for the 1972 Olympics and the temporary West German pavilion at the 1967 World's Fair in Montreal, Quebec, Canada, were heavily influenced by Patten's design of Melbourne's Myer Music Bowl.
+Otto's design of Munich's Olympic Park for the 1972 Olympics and the temporary West German pavilion at Expo 67 in Montreal, Canada, were heavily influenced by Patten's design of the Myer Music Bowl.

+Heritage listing

-The Sidney Myer Music Bowl is registered on the Victorian Heritage list for its cultural importance to Victoria, its architectural importance as the largest, purpose built, permanent outdoor performance venue in Australia and its engineering experimentation in new forms of construction involving use of membranes and a tensile structural system.
+The Sidney Myer Music Bowl is registered on the Victorian Heritage list for its cultural importance to Victoria, its architectural importance as the largest, purpose-built, permanent outdoor performance venue in Australia and its engineering experimentation in new forms of construction involving use of membranes and a tensile structural system.

+Design awards

+In 1959 the building was awarded the R.S.
+Reynolds Memorial Prize for "a significant work of architecture, in which the creation of which aluminium has been an important contributing factor", awarded annually by Reynolds Metals Company, U.S.A.
+The prize included an aluminium sculpture.

+In 2002 the building refurbishment was awarded the Melbourne Prize.
+In 2009 the Sidney Myer Music Bowl was awarded the Enduring Architecture Award.
+Later in the same year the project won the 2009 National Award for Enduring Architecture.